-Handmade in Durango, Colorado, King Cage has a long legacy of being a cage that just works.
-The design of hasn’t changed since the ’90s; however, they continue to be some of the best you can buy.
+Handmade in Durango, Colorado, King Cage has a long legacy of being a cage that just works; the design hasn’t changed since the ’90s.
+However, it continues to be one of the best you can buy.

 Available in stainless steel or titanium, both versions weigh less than 50g and won’t chew up your bottles.
 The design has attracted plenty of knock-offs and copy-cat versions, but the King Cage is known for little if any bottle ejections and worry-free riding.(opens in new tab)

-The injection-molded plastic Bat Cage has been around since 1997, however, Bontrager now makes this time-tested bottle cage from recycled fishing nets.
-This comes thanks to the brand’s membership in Nextwave, a cross-industry coalition of companies working to reduce plastic in the environment.
+While the injection-molded plastic Bat Cage has been around since 1997, Bontrager now makes this time-tested bottle cage from recycled fishing nets.
+This comes thanks to the brand’s membership in NextWave, a cross-industry coalition of companies working to reduce plastic in the environment.

 Beuro, a company specializing in collecting and recycling fishing nets, processes the nets into tiny plastic pellets which can be used for injection molding, perfect for the Bat Cage.(opens in new tab)

-Fidlock makes magnetic clasps for everything from backpacks to helmet straps, and they've used the same technology for a cageless water bottle holder.
-It works with either a proprietary 400ml or 600ml bottle, and also a Boa based bottle connector.
+Fidlock makes magnetic clasps for everything from backpacks to helmet straps, and it has used the same technology for this cageless water bottle holder.
+It works with either a proprietary 400ml or 600ml bottle, and also a Boa-based bottle connector.

 When you need a drink, you twist the bottle, and it releases from the plate; to reconnect just pop it on and let the magnets do their magic.
 The downside to the system is that you’ll either need the proprietary Fidlock bottles or the Boa Connector, which also limits how much you can squeeze the bottle.

 For most full-suspension MTBs, space in the front triangle is limited.
-This means that clearance for bottle cages can be tricky, and sideload cages offer a solution.
-The clever folks at Elite designed a side load cage that allows you access to the bottle from either side.
+This means that clearance for bottle cages can be tricky, and side load cages offer a solution.
+The clever folks at Elite have designed a side load cage that allows you access to the bottle from either side.

 Bottle cages come in carbon, plastic, fiber-reinforced resin and metal.
 There are pros and cons to each, however, the material will influence the price and weight.
 Carbon and titanium cages will cost a pretty penny, while plastic and resin cages are cheaper.

-Bottle cages come in top and side-load versions, and what’s best for you will depend on your frame.
-If there is tons of room in your front triangle, a top-load cage will work just fine.
-However, as most full-suspension frames possess tight clearances, a side-load cage will make your bottles more accessible, however, you’ll only be able to access from one side.
+Bottle cages come in top load and side load versions, and what’s best for you will depend on your frame.
+If there is tons of room in your front triangle, a top load cage will work just fine.
+However, as most full-suspension frames possess tight clearances, a side load cage will make your bottles more accessible.
+However, you’ll only be able to access from one side.